-SWALLOWING: This product is a gas at normal temperature and pressure.
+SWALLOWING: An unlikely route of exposure.
+This product is a gas at normal temperature and pressure.

-EYE CONTACT: Flush eyes with water.
+EYE CONTACT: Flush with water.
 Hold the eyelids open and away from the eyeballs to ensure that all surfaces are flushed thoroughly.
 Get medical attention if discomfort persists.